Hornets GM: Atkinson reneging on agreement 'disappointing' - WHIZ News

 CHARLOTTE, N.C.
-(AP) — While general manager Mitch Kupchak said Kenny Atkinson’s decision last week to renege on his four-year agreement to coach the Charlotte Hornets was “disappointing,” in some ways he’s thankful it happened the way it did.
+(AP) — While Charlotte Hornets general manager Mitch Kupchak views Kenny Atkinson’s decision last week to renege on his four-year agreement to coach the team as “disappointing,” in some ways he’s grateful it happened when it did.

 “I think he would have been a good pick, but if he’s not comfortable here I would rather find out now than a year from now,” Kupchak said Thursday night during the NBA draft.

+The Hornets finished 6th, 10th, 9th, 17th, and 17th in defensive rating during Clifford’s five seasons.
+Charlotte was 22nd in the NBA this past season under James Borrego, who was fired in April.

+The Hornets gave up 132 points in a 29-point loss to the Hawks in the play-in elimination game last season.
-Kupchak gave no timetable as to when the Hornets will have a new coach in place, emphasizing the team is in no hurry.

-Kupchak said team owner Michael Jordan has been in Charlotte since Tuesday and they’ve spoken extensively about the coaching situation.
+Kupchak gave no timetable as to when the Hornets will have a new coach in place, emphasizing the team is in no hurry and could open the search to include new candidates.
+Jordan has been in Charlotte since Tuesday, working with Kupchak to make a hire.

-The GM declined to discuss potential candidates, but said the team may open the interview process to new candidates they hadn’t spoken to before offering the job to Atkinson.
+Mike D’Antoni and Terry Stotts had multiple interviews with the Hornets before the job was offered to Atkinson, and both could factor into the team’s decision.

-“We have spent a lot of time going over candidates, maybe some new candidates and making sure we cover our bases,” Kupchak said of his face-to-face conversations with Jordan.
+“We have spent a lot of time going over candidates, maybe some new candidates and making sure we cover our bases,” Kupchak said.
 “We have never felt the need to rush this process.
 We want to pick the right coach — and we thought we did.”

 Kupchak added that in the NBA he feels “the roster is really what wins games,” not necessarily the head coach.